ACCA Registered

 HMRC Already Knows What You Earn (DAC7)

 Since January 2024, OnlyFans and other digital platforms are legally required to report creator earnings directly to HMRC under DAC7 regulations.
 The first batch of data was submitted by 31 January 2025.
+For the wider picture across every platform that now reports — TikTok, Etsy, Vinted, Airbnb, Uber, and the rest — see our full guide to HMRC platform reporting for creators.

 The reporting triggers are simple: 30 or more transactions per year or earnings exceeding £2,000.
 If you have any meaningful OnlyFans income, HMRC knows about it.